*Not a baccalaureate degree program

 Please visit the Exercise Science department website for additional information about our faculty.

 Career opportunities exist in the areas of public health, corporate and community health promotion, and campus health and wellness.
 Graduate study in Public Health in the area of Community Health and Health Behavior is also an option.
 Students who excel in this field have excellent communication skills, knowledge of behavior change, good administrative skills and a desire to help people live healthier lives.

 The Office for Academic and Student Affairs (OASA) is the centralized advisement unit in the School of Public Health and Health Professions (SPHHP).
-The office provides advisement services to undergraduate students in the prerequisite phase of the program.
+The office provides advisement services to all undergraduate students in the school.
 The overarching mission of the Office for Academic and Student Affairs is to provide academic advising and retention efforts that strengthen and enhance the diversity of the student body.